KJMazely/Audio-Converter/README.md

 # Audio Converter
 A Python GUI and CLI Audio Converter, that can convert audio files to MP3 or WAV.
+Inspired from [PYP2205](https://github.com/PYP2205/Python-Audio-Converter/)

 # Requirements
 - pydub